hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-01 Version Control.md

 #### Write clear summaries

 The **Version History** is only as valuable as the individual **Commit Messages**.
-Messages should be clear and understandable to a wide audience (including non-engineers).
+Messages should be suitable for a wide audience (including non-engineers).

-#### Batch changes logically
+#### Batch your changes logically

-Traceability is harder to establish if a version contains changes spanning multiple pages or types of fixes (technical and administrative fixes in one version).
+Traceability is harder to establish if a version contains multiple changes or types of changes (technical and administrative fixes in one version).
 You should work on one batch of changes at a time and document each batch with its own version.

 #### Limit unlock time

 Since your teammates cannot access files that you have unlocked, you should do so only when you have enough time to finish a new version.

 Do not keep files unlocked for long periods of time.
 Revert changes and lock in the file if you don't have time to finish the version.
-### Version Control Procedure Map
+### Procedure Map
 ![Flowchart showing the Version Control Procedure with five sequential steps: Step 1 - Open file in DET and check out/lock for edits; Step 2 - Perform modifications to data per applicable processes; Step 3 - Write commit message in 1-2 sentences including change summary, location reference, and Problem/Trouble Report if applicable; Step 4 - Check in the file; Step 5 - Submit for approval if required per CM-02-001.
 Arrows connect each step flowing left to right, depicting the linear workflow for version control in digital engineering tools.](/vcmap.png)
-### Version Control Procedure
+### Procedure

 1. Unlock the file in the DET for edits.